Back arrow

 Plan B and other ECPs containing levonorgestrel work by delaying ovulation.
 Delaying ovulation means there’s no egg available for fertilization by sperm.
 An egg needs to be fertilized by sperm and the fertilized egg needs to implant into the lining of the uterus for pregnancy to happen.

 Levonorgestrel-based ECPs only work if taken before ovulation.
 When taken within three days of unprotected sex, they can prevent pregnancy for about 93-99 in 100 people.
-They can be taken up to five days after unprotectex sex, but they’re less likely to work.
+They can be taken up to five days after unprotected sex, but they’re less likely to work.
 They’re more effective the earlier you take them.

 Levonorgestrel-based ECPs may be less effective for people who weigh more than 165 pounds, but they can still work.